-Juniata provides free peer tutoring services through QUEST.
-Tutoring is offered during Drop-In sessions and in small group and individual sessions.
-Tutors are selected for their subject area expertise, and are supported by faculty and receive tutor training.
+QUEST offers free peer tutoring services for all students.
+Tutoring is available during drop-in sessions and in small-group and individual sessions.
+Tutors are selected for their subject area expertise, are supported by faculty, and receive tutor training.

 Requesting a Peer Tutor

 Individual or group tutoring is available for those courses that do not offer drop-in tutoring, or where more intensive assistance is needed.

 To request an individual or small group tutor, complete the Tutor Request Form.
 After you complete the form, a list of tutors will be provided to you.
 It is your responsibility to contact the tutor with the email address provided.
 You can schedule up to three hours of tutoring per week for each course.